 How much does Nissan car insurance cost in Australia?

-Is a Nissan Leaf expensive to insure?
+Is a Nissan Leaf expensive to insure in Australia?

 Should I get agreed value or market value for my Nissan?